Written by Kara Collier

-Being able to point out the activities and food types which cause the largest spikes and dips can allow us to modify our lifestyle in such a way as to avoid these extremes and ultimately prevent the stress and damage they can put on our bodies.
+Being able to point out the activities and food types that cause the largest spikes and dips can allow us to modify our lifestyle in such a way as to avoid these extremes and ultimately prevent the stress and damage they can put on our bodies.

 To summarize the last few sessions, below are the most important glucose trends and numbers to understand.
-Don't forget that you can also review some of these numbers by clicking the small window icon in the upper right hand corner of your glucose graph!
+Don't forget that you can also review some of these numbers by clicking the small window icon in the upper right-hand corner of your glucose graph!

 Average glucose levels